Norazouhtane/itu-sdse-project_101/README.md

 ## How to Use
-Go to 'Actions' in the GitHub repository and in 'Run Dagger pipeline' press `Run workflow`.
-The `model.pkl` file will be accessible after running the workflow.
-By clicking on the job and then 'Run Model Inference Test Action', the last line should be: ✅ Inference output matches the expected output.
+Go to 'Actions' in the GitHub repository and in 'Run Dagger Pipeline and Inference Test' press `Run workflow`.
+Click on the latest workflow, the `model.pkl` file will be accessible after running the workflow.
+By clicking on the job 'Run Model Inference Test' and then 'Run Model Inference Test Action', the last line should be: ✅ Inference output matches the expected output.

 ## Authors